datct00/Face-recognition-app-using-Streamlit/README.md

 3. Adding new person to database
 ![Adding new person to database](assets/adding.png)

-4. Deployed app on Streamlit Cloud
+4. Deployed app on Streamlit Cloud.
 [Click here](https://chungtiendat8102000-face-recognition-app-using--tracking-9380y2.streamlit.app/) to watch a demo of the app.

 ## Contributing
 Contributions are always welcome!
 If you would like to contribute to this project, please open an issue to discuss your ideas or submit a pull request.